 It’s thoughtful design is evident in all the good places.
 There are storage spaces to store accessories so they won’t litter the room.
 It has pegs so your child can hang her pots, pans and ladles.

-It comes with enough play kitchen appliances to make sure your kid imagination with pretend play always have an avenue for expression.
+It comes with enough appliances to make sure your kid imagination with pretend play always have an avenue for expression.
 There is a refrigerator, a freezer, a microwave, an oven and a dishwasher.
 There is also a chalkboard surface on the freezer for kids to write down their imaginary recipes.

 It comes with a cordless phone to boost your child fascination and creativity.